jetnew/academicpages/_posts/2021-03-01-stats-soc-workshops.md

 ## A space for shared curiosity

 Workshops create an environment of shared curiosity and enthusiasm around a particular topic.
 If a topic piques your interest, you can safely ask questions to the presenters or fellow students.
-In Oct 2020, a workshop on <a href="https://sites.google.com/view/nusstatisticssociety/workshops/all-about-pca-theory-algorithm-application">Principal Component Analysis</a> (PCA), a machine learning algorithm, attracted just over 25 live students.
+In Oct 2020, a workshop on <a href="https://sites.google.com/view/nusstatisticssociety/workshops/all-about-pca-theory-algorithm-application">Principal Component Analysis</a> (PCA), a machine learning algorithm, attracted 30 live students.
 Those who attended shared the doubts they had, and even raised questions that presenters haven’t thought of before.
 Other students joined in the discussion and came up with an answer, teaching something new to the presenter.
 The recursion of students asking questions to the teachers and teachers learning from students and back again reinforces a dynamic relationship that strengthens everyone’s learning in the topic.
 Creating a space where all learners can feel safe to learn new things is the main reason why I chose to direct Workshops at Statistics Society.

 ## Building confidence and professionalism